nglange/help-documentation/_userguides/Box_Panel.md

 ### Managing Billing
 {: #managing-billing}

-At the end of each month, a billing report is sent to the Administrator’s email address.
+At the end of each month, a billing report is sent to the administrator’s email address.
 For more information, see [How do I view my bill?](../../commonadmin/view-my-bill/index.html)

 For further billing support, please contact the Support Team and we will be happy to assist you.